SoftUni-Internal/interactive-content/EN/03-Asynchronous-Programming/02-Promises.md

 [video src="https://videos.softuni.org/hls/Javascript/Javascript-Applications/04.JS-Applications-Asynchronous-Programming/EN/Asynchronous-Programming-8-9-10-What-is-a-Promise--,1080p,720p,480p,360p,240p,.mp4/urlset/master.m3u8" poster="" /]

-Executing functions that rely on value from foreign sources is a **tedious and slow task**.
+Executing functions that rely on value from foreign sources is a rather **slow task**.

 Since the information **does not arrive immediately**, the whole function **must be blocked** until some value is present.